scenic4RL/scenic4rl/README.md

 ### Generate Demonstration Data from Scenic Scenario Scripts
+For generating expert data using Scenic policies, we need to read the action computed by the Scenic policy.
+At any timestep, one can use the environment method `env.simulation.get_scenic_designated_player_action()` to read the action corresponding to the `active` agent.

+We provide helper scripts to automate the process though.
+One can simply follow the following steps to generate data:

 1. Open `training/gfrl/experiments/gen_demonstration.py`
 2. Change the following fields:
 	- scenario: Path to the scenic scenario scripts
 	- data_path: The output file path **without** the extension.

 3. Run `python3 training/gfrl/experiments/gen_demonstration.py`

+To read the saved offline data, run the following:

+    from gfrl.common.mybase.cloning.dataset import get_datasets
+    tds, vds = get_datasets("..path to the saved data...", validation_ratio=0.0)

+    print("train")
+    print(tds.summary())
+    print()

+    print("validation")
+    print(vds.summary())
+    print()

 ## Reproducability